pshivraj/pshivraj.github.io/landing.md

 				<header class="major">
 					<h3>Gravitational Search Algorithm in Recommendation Systems</h3>
 				</header>
 				<p>Project of many firsts.
 First Published paper - First International Conference - First Research experience.
 The motivation that stemmed the conceptualization of this paper was along the lines of fusing computational intelligence techniques with Collaborative filtering methods.
 It explored a relatively new bio-inspired meta-heuristic algorithm named Gravitational Search Algorithm(GSA) for the purpose of recommending jokes to users.
-Later, I presented the paper in the 8th International Conference on Swarm Intelligence, Fukuoka, Japan. </p>
+Later, I presented the paper in the 8th International Conference on Swarm Intelligence, Fukuoka, Japan. <b>Tech used: Python, Latex</b></p>
 				<ul class="actions">
 					<li><a href="https://link.springer.com/chapter/10.1007/978-3-319-61833-3_63" class="button">Learn more</a></li>
 				</ul>